 9. Hike the Nakasendo Trail

 The Nakasendo is a scenic mountain trail featuring well-preserved historic houses and buildings that date back to the Edo period (1603-1868).
 The trail was originally completed as one of the five main routes connecting Edo (the old name of Tokyo) all the way to Kyoto.
-Today it attracts numerous visitors with the stunning townscape as well as the refreshing walking trails running through the sacred mountains of the Kiso valley.
+Today it attracts numerous visitors with its stunning townscape as well as the refreshing walking trails running through the sacred mountains of the Kiso Valley.

 If you want to enjoy walking through Nakasendo in winter, head to the beautiful hiking trail between Magome-juku and Tsumago-juku.
 The small towns both once served as post towns that offered accommodation for travelers who needed to stay overnight while traveling between Kyoto and Tokyo.
 This hiking trail is safe and easy to tackle regardless of physical ability.
 It generally takes 2-3 hours to complete the beautiful 8km trail full of natural attractions such as waterfalls!
 You can hike (parts of) the Nakasendo trail all year round, but the traditional townscape blanketed in snow is even more magical!
 In February, the streets of the Nakasendo trail and the foot of Mount Ontake are illuminated with thousands of beautiful handmade ice candles.